How To Manage Election Stress & Support Your Mental Health

 Takeaway

-As election season rolls around, it can be natural to feel some stress about the uncertainty of the outcome.
+As election season comes to an end, it can be natural to feel some stress about the uncertainty of the outcome.
 But because stress may have negative effects on physical and mental health, it can be important to be proactive by limiting your media exposure, practicing self-care, planning ahead, and turning to your support network.
-If needed, therapy can also be a helpful resource for managing election-related stress.
+If needed, therapy can also be a helpful resource for managing election-related stress and encouraging positive actions for your well-being.

 Learn to strengthen your mental health